This post is part of the Decoding Rohail series.

 Failing to choose is also a choice

-Now I’m quite big on productivity.
-I have a productivity system including a number of tools:
+Now I’m quite big on productivity tools and at the time, my productivity system including a number of tools:

-To the uninitiated, this would seem like a rather long list, but I’ve been refining this system slowly over time and it feels very natural to me.
-Applying Tiago Forte’s PARA method allows me to pretty much make sure nothing escapes my attention.
+To the uninitiated, this would seem like a rather long list, but I had been refining this system slowly over time to the point where it felt completely natural to me.
+Applying Tiago Forte’s PARA method allowed me to pretty much make sure nothing escaped my attention.
+This itself is a little bit of a mind trap, that I didn’t come to realize until a few years later.
+Everything doesn’t need to have my attention.

 Waking up at 5 meant that I had roughly 4 hours before I started work and that’s A LOT of time to get things done.
 Soon enough, I started to do more than just drumming when I woke up at 5.
 I made a system where I tried to make sure I “hit each area” a given number of times.
 You can think of it like going to the gym and having a push/pull/legs like of setup.
 I was rotating through different areas in my life to make sure “everything was in balance”.

 The result you ask?
 I was no longer jumping out of bed anymore.
 I would wake up, and look at the list of things I had planned to do for the time before 9 am.
-There was likely also the fatigue from the long drawn COVID lockdowns coming in, but I had basically taken the magic out of my mornings by overengineering that time I had to myself.
+Perhaps it was also the fatigue from the long drawn COVID lockdowns finally setting in, but I had basically taken the magic out of my mornings by overengineering that time I had to myself.
 Don’t get me wrong, a number of good things came out of this time, such as for example a scraper of immoweb that I wrote around this time (see blog entry here).

 This was just the beginning